rdadolf/fathom/docs/quickstart.md

 - [TIMIT](https://catalog.ldc.upenn.edu/ldc93s1) - requires membership of the Linguistic Data Consortium (this is not free, but it is widely available in the research community).
 - Atari "Breakout" ROM - Technically not freely available.
 In practice, it is [available online](https://www.google.com/search?q=atari+breakout+rom).
 You can also legally obtain this by dumping the memory of an Atari 2600 running a copy of Breakout you bought.

+We eventually want to write synthetic datasets which allow users to run Fathom out of the box without requiring the above downloads.

 # Running the Workloads

 Fathom is a Python library with command-line shims.
 To use Fathom, you'll need to tell your Python installation where to find it.
 The easiest way is to adjust your `PYTHONPATH` environment variable: